 Ambiance: It’s a small room with a very few tables, the kitchen is open, which I love.
-It has a casual vibe and a big fake cow on the entrance.
+It has a casual vibe and a big fake cow at the entrance.

 Ambiance: Simple but cute ambiance, with tables inside and out.
 The place is small and busy.

 My order: Sweet or salty?
 That’s the first hard decision.
 If you choose sweet then you can’t go wrong with the Apple Crumble and Vanilla Ice Cream Pancake (€9,80) – at least two people in a row asked me which one I was having.

 Berenstraat 38, 1016 GH Amsterdam (and other locations) | Official website